14lclark/lace/book/src/workflow/analysis.md

 ## Evaluating likelihoods

-Let's compute the likelihood to see what is going on
+Let's compute the likelihood to see what is going on.

 <div class=tabbed-blocks>